 "Firstly I'd take a classic car, something beautiful like a Mercedes 300SL."

-The distinctive Mercedes-Benz 300SL, known famously as the 'Gullwing' due to its unique doors, is a car that's likely in most dream garages on style alone!
+The distinctive Mercedes-Benz 300SL, known famously as the 'Gullwing' due to its unique doors, is a car that's likely to be seen in most dream garages on style alone!
 But be warned, with just over 3,000 built there probably aren't enough to go round…

 2. Mercedes-Benz A45 AMG